-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 "In startling, staccato bursts of rage, John was yelling," Bradley said.
 "His yells would be followed by silences, then John's fury would resume.
 At first I could not make out the words.
 Then after a particularly long pause, I heard John shout, 'Well, goddamnit, Carolyn.
 You're the reason I was up at three o'clock last night!'
 The shouting lasted maybe five minutes, but John's office door stayed shut for some time."

-"It's not just about sex," he added.
-"It's impossible to talk to Carolyn about anything.
-We've become like total strangers."
+"'It's not just about sex,'" he added. "'It's impossible to talk to Carolyn about anything.
+We've become like total strangers.'"

-Then, John's friend told Klein, he exclaimed, "I've had it with her!
+Then, John's friend told Klein, he exclaimed, "'I've had it with her!
 It's got to stop.
-Otherwise we're headed for divorce."
+Otherwise we're headed for divorce.'"

-As it turned out, he and Carolyn were on the same page, albeit for different reasons.
+As it turned out, he and Carolyn were on the same page about something having to give, or else—albeit for different reasons.

-"She told me she felt manipulated and compromised, as if she had no authority over her own life," Carolyn's friend told Taborelli.
+"She told me she felt manipulated and compromised, as if she had no authority over her own life," Carolyn's friend told Taraborrelli.
 "She said she was putting John on probation.
 'I'm going to give it three more months and see how I feel,' she said."
 Carolyn admitted she might be over-dramatizing the situation, but she said she needed "a cooling-off period and that in a few months she'd have more clarity.
 They'd been having a lot of marital problems lately, she said, and she was worn down by then."

-But, the friend was wondering at the time, "Who divorces John Kennedy Jr.?
+But, the friend was admittedly wondering at the time, "Who divorces John Kennedy Jr.?
 You'd have to be insane, or at least that's what people will think."

 The couple had started marriage counseling that March.
 "It's all falling apart," John lamented to another friend from his perch at the Stanhope.